 \subsection{From time series to proximity and from proximity to graphs}

-Given a set of time series, the most common approach is that of extracting a \emph{proximity matrix} from it and, then, a graph from the proximity matrix.
+Given a set of time series, the most common approach is that of extracting a \emph{proximity matrix} that is subsequently used for defining a graph.
 Although several definitions of proximity have been proposed\footnote{We redirect the interested reader to the reviews~\cite{Cliff2023,Liu2024}, where hundreds of proximity measures (such as the dynamic time warping, the mutual information and the transfer entropy) are discussed and compared.}, the commonest choice is identifying it with the notion of \emph{pairwise correlation}, as returned by the calculation of the Pearson correlation coefficient

 where